dvirharazi/DataScienceMovies/README.md

 The closer the prediction value is to 1, the more accurate the prediction.
 We have reached a predict value of 0.874, which is very close and therefore confirms the research question.

-Therefore there is a connection between the film crew and the rating!
+So there is a connection between the movie cast features!